|Program:||Involving local communities in conservation at Area de Conservación Guanacaste, Costa Rica|

-ICFC has created a trust fund to support five or six full-time positions for parataxonomists.
+ICFC has created a trust fund to support seven full-time positions for parataxonomists.
 The fund is managed by a committee that includes representatives of ICFC and GDFCF, our NGO partner that manages the work at Area de Conservación Guanacaste in Costa Rica.
-The fund is currently capitalized at $851,000 (May 2013) and we are seeking further donations to build the fund's capital to $1.5 million so that it can fully support those positions.
+The fund is currently capitalized at $1,530,000 (March 2014), and we are seeking further donations to build the fund's capital to $2.3 million so that it can fully support those positions.

 Marine and field biology education in the ACG area

-This aspect of the program provides conservation education at the community level for children from the town of Cuajiniquil, on the coast just north of ACG.
+This aspect of the program provides natural history and conservation education at the community level for children from the town of Cuajiniquil, on the coast just north of ACG.
 Maria Marta Chavarria leads the program, working as a volunteer in her spare time.
-She is a gifted science teacher who began as a parataxonmist in the early 1980s, and is now a biologist and subdirector for ACG marine affairs.
+She is a gifted science teacher who began as a parataxonomist in the early 1980s, and is now a biologist and subdirector for ACG marine affairs.
 ICFC support allows the purchase of supplies and food, which are the essential logistic backbone of the program.
 Participants in these programs remain involved as part of the "IMAC group" (Initiative for Cuajiniquil Environmental Improvement / Iniciativa de Mejoramiento Ambiental de Cuajiniquil").
 The latest IMAC 'recruits' include a group of adolescents who were notorious for killing birds, who are now dedicated bird photographers.

 Key activities include: